gleechi/gleechi.github.io/pages/1.0.0/unity/unity_get_started_avatars.content.md

 **In Pro-versions of VG,** you can replace this model by any other skinned mesh renderer that you import into the scene.

 In this case, you need to potentially create and configure a new VG_HandProfile for your model, and link it into its place under Avatars → HandProfile.
-More about the use of custom hand models and configuring them is described on [Hand Axis Mappings](axis_mappings.1.0.0.html#hand-axis-mapping).

 In addition, there are certain conditions on which kind of skeletal meshes are supported.
-As a rule of thumb, the rigging / model hierarchy should be same as the Gleechi hand model included in the SDK:

-* 1 avatar should include 2 hands (its SkeletalMesh structure),
-* 1 hand should include 5 fingers (no extra bones), and
-* 1 finger should include 3-4 bones (with or without fingertip).
-If a fingertip is missing, VirtualGrasp will estimate its position, but it is recommended, and also very easy in Unity to add missing fingertip bones manually.
+We recommend you to include both left and right hands in one avatar model like in Gleechi's avatar model.
+But if you do have two separate models for left and right hands, you can set it up with 2 Avatars with same _Hand Profile_ and [sensor setup](unity_get_started_sensors.1.0.0.html).

+More about the use of custom hand models and configuring them is described in [Avatars](avatars.1.0.0.html).

 <!--You can see that VG has successfully initialized the avatar when messages like these appear:
 {% include image.html file="unity/unity_avatar_init_0_11_1.png" alt="Unity avatar init." caption="VirtualGrasp initialization message in the Unity console." %}